Full IB Diploma vs IB Certificate for struggling students: What the 2024 data shows

 This landmark study tracked 1,000+ students and found that IB course-takers without the full diploma achieved college admission rates statistically equivalent to diploma earners, both far exceeding non-IB peers.
 The core finding: rigorous coursework matters more than credential type for post-secondary outcomes.

-Analysis of IB CP graduates shows 81% higher education enrolment and 89% persistence to year 2, demonstrating that career-related pathways are not inferior but differently aligned.
-Students pursuing applied learning often show stronger engagement and completion rates than traditional diploma students.
+Analysis of US IB CP graduates found higher education enrolment above national high-school and career-and-technical-education comparison groups, demonstrating that career-related pathways are not inferior but differently aligned.

 Johnston, S.-K., Hiller, S. E., & Stoeger, H. (2023)